aimeertaylor/paneljudge/README.md

 # paneljudge
-An R package to judge the performance of a panel of genetic markers using simulated data; first cited in (LaVerriere et al., *Molecular Ecology Resources*, [2022](https://doi.org/10.1111/1755-0998.13622)).
+An R package to judge the performance of a panel of genetic markers using simulated data; first cited in [1].

 ## Prerequisites